Message from the President

 The situation around the world and in Japan, including the impact of the pandemic, looks increasingly uncertain as major changes continue to occur.
 Over the next decade in particular, given the aging and declining population in Japan, we expect the advancement of digitalization to accelerate after the pandemic ends, resulting in sweeping changes in the economy and society as initiatives across industries for achieving carbon neutrality by 2050 gain momentum.
 We also expect to see the intensification of global competition, new collaborations and cooperation across sectors and companies in the business community, changes in business models, and the emergence of new ecosystems.
 Based on its Fifth Medium-Term Management Plan, the DBJ Group will continue to supply risk capital through integrated investments and loans with the intention of leading the way toward a sustainable society in the future, while taking on challenges for new initiatives together with its customers.

 Furthermore, DBJ will continue with efforts to build a more sustainable society in line with this global movement.
 Recently, the public and private sectors have come together to engage

-Building a sustainable society is a global agenda, and it is important that we continue working to make that happen.
-The public and private sectors have joined forces in a growing movement to contribute toward the SDG global agenda for 2030.
-In financial markets, interest in the flow of funds is growing from an ESG perspective.
-To date, the DBJ Group has made strides toward the realization of a sustainable society by evaluating intangible assets through dialogue with customers in the course of our business, and especially through DBJ's various certification programs.
+in more efforts to contribute to SDGs, a global agenda for 2030.
+On financial markets, interest in the flow of funds is growing from an ESG perspective.
+To date, the DBJ Group has, through its certification programs and other means, advanced initiatives toward a sustainable society by proactively evaluating intangible assets not shown on the financial statements based on dialogues with customers.
 Engaging in dialogue with stakeholders will remain a crucial endeavor as we continue to fulfill our mission as a front-runner in sustainability management.
 It is our sincere hope that this integrated report will lead to greater dialogue with all of our stakeholders.

 President and CEO